Why Some Blog Writers Become Incredibly Popular and You Can, Too.

 Try to write as naturally as possible.
 This is one reason I consider the first draft to be the most important, because most of us don’t expect to actually use it and this helps us write without overthinking our presentation.

-Although you may go through 5 or 10 drafts, make sure you’re not editing to the point the reader can no longer find you within the words you provide.
+Although you may go through 5 or 10 drafts, make sure you’re not editing to the point your readers can no longer find you.

-Whenever content is pretty much the same between multiple blogs, it’s the magic of the writer that makes the difference.
+Whenever content is pretty much the same between multiple blogs, it’s the magic of the writer’s voice that makes the difference.

 You.
 Are.
 Magical.

-I’d like to leave you with some tips to consider:
+I’d like to leave you with a few tips to consider:

 • It’s okay to fall on your face, then get back up and try again.
 Dust yourself off and repeat.

-• It’s better to post one or two quality posts a week rather than mediocre daily posts (unless you’re naturally prolific like Seth).
+• It’s better to post one or two quality posts a week rather than mediocre daily posts (unless you’re naturally prolific like Seth Godin).

 • Engage readers who take the time to comment.
 It should be easy at first, but try to keep this up as your readership grows.